bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

      * 5  - for 'cons' by Function constructor (global scope) */

 Functions defined by function expressions and function declarations are parsed only once, while those defined by the `Function` constructor are not.
 That is, the function body string passed to the `Function` constructor must be parsed each and every time the constructor is called.
-Although a function expression creates a closure every time, the function body is not reparsed, so function expressions are still faster than “`new Function(...)`”.
+Although a function expression creates a closure every time, the function body is not reparsed, so function expressions are still faster than "`new Function(...)`”.
 Therefore the `Function` constructor should generally be avoided whenever possible.

 It should be noted, however, that function expressions and function declarations nested within the function generated by parsing a `Function constructor` ’s string aren’t parsed repeatedly.
 For example: